learn-co-curriculum/phase-4-rails-create-read-lab/README.md

 This will run your frontend in the browser on port 4000.

-To set up your backend, in a new terminal, `cd` into the `plantsy-backend` directory and run:
+To set up your backend, in a new terminal, `cd` into the `plantsy-api` directory and run:

 ```sh